 The Commission denied the County's "Request for Rehearing."
-They filed a second "Request for Rehearing" on April 21, 2016, and argued that in light of appellee's withdrawal of his initial Document Correction, the Commission should "rescind the order dated 3/25/16 that implemented that document correction and the denial of the rehearing request dated April 19, 2016."
+The County then filed a second "Request for Rehearing" on April 21, 2016, and argued that in light of appellee's withdrawal of his initial Document Correction, the Commission should "rescind the order dated 3/25/16 that implemented that document correction and the denial of the rehearing request dated April 19, 2016."

-Subsequently a hearing was held, on June 27, 2016, where the Commission heard argument of counsel.
-Following the hearing an order was issued, whereby the Commission affirmed the March 25, 2016 Order and found it was a proper use of the Commission's "continuing jurisdiction" under Labor and Employment Section 9-736(b) of the Maryland Code.
+Following a hearing on June 27, 2016, the Commission issued an order that affirmed the March 25, 2016 Order, finding it was a proper use of the Commission's "continuing jurisdiction" under Labor and Employment Section 9-736(b) of the Maryland Code.

-Appellant filed a petition for an on the record judicial review in the Circuit Court for Montgomery County, on July 26, 2016, and appellee filed a cross-appeal for a de novo review on August 9.
+Appellant filed a petition for an on the record judicial review in the Circuit Court for Montgomery County, on July 26, 2016,6 and appellee filed a cross-appeal for a de novo review on August 9.
 Appellee also filed a Motion to Dismiss the Petition for Judicial Review on October 18, 2016, which was opposed by appellant and denied by the court at a hearing on December 13, 2016.
 An on the record review of the Commission's findings was held on April 19, 2017, where counsel presented argument.
 The circuit court affirmed the decision of the Commission, memorialized in an order entered May 25, 2017.
 Appellant then brought this timely appeal.

-&lt;sup>6 The initial petition did not state whether it was an on the record or de novo appeal.
+6 The initial petition did not state whether it was an on the record or de novo appeal.
 However, appellant filed an amended petition on October 31, 2016 confirming it was a petition for an on the record review.